Vehicle horn: Motor vehicles

+Most cars, motorcycles, and motor scooters have for some time used a cheaper and smaller alternative design, which, despite retaining the name "horn", abandons the actual horn ducting and instead relies on a larger flat diaphragm to reach the desired sound level.
+Sound levels of such horns are approximately 109–112 decibels, and they typically draw 2.5–5 amperes of current.
+Again, these horns can be either single or arranged in pairs; typical frequencies for a pair are 420–440 Hz and 340–370 Hz (approximately G♯_{4}–A_{4} and F_{4}–F♯_{4}) for this design.
 A horn grille is a part of some designs of car or other motor vehicle that has an electric horn, such as a motor scooter.

-Larger, louder air horns, as found on trucks (lorries) and buses, are driven by air compressors, or supplied by reservoirs charged to operate their air brakes.
+Larger, louder air horns, as found on trucks (lorries) and buses, are driven by air compressors or supplied by reservoirs charged to operate the air brakes.
 The compressor forces air past a diaphragm in the horn's throat, causing it to vibrate.
 Usually two are used, with varied frequencies generally lower than those of automobile horns, in the 125–180 Hz (approximately C_{3}–G_{3}) range.
 Sound levels are approximately 117–118 decibels.